cKlee/marcspec-article/article.md

 ...$q/#-1
 ```

 the MARCspec references the substring 'k.'.
 This might be a little bit unexpected.
-But this behaviour gets more clear if we look at the reverse index order
+But this behavior gets clearer if we look at the reverse index order

 ```
 p => 3